potassco/clorm/docs/clorm/quickstart.rst

 Quick Start
 ===========

-We now highlight the basic features of CLORM by way of a simple example.
+We now highlight the basic features of ClORM by way of a simple example.
 This example covers:

 * defining a simple data model